 The Center for Pediatric Behavioral Health at Cleveland Clinic Children’s offers a two-year Postdoctoral Fellowship in Pediatric Pain Psychology.
-The purpose of the fellowship is to offer advanced interprofessional training in pediatric pain psychology to an accomplished psychologist-in-training with a PhD or PsyD. from an APA-accredited psychology doctoral program.
+This fellowship offers advanced interprofessional training in pediatric pain psychology to an accomplished psychologist-in-training with a PhD or PsyD from an APA-accredited psychology doctoral program.

 Clinically, an average week may consist of 2-3 inpatients (each treated 3 times weekly), participation/leadership in child group (3/week) and parent group activities (2/week), evaluating new patients in the interdisciplinary Pain Assessment Clinic (3-6 per month), outpatient diagnostic evaluations (2-3 per week), and 5 - 10 outpatient therapy hours per week.
 Conditions commonly referred for treatment include chronic regional pain syndrome, headache, recurrent abdominal pain, dysautonomia, and fibromyalgia.
-The fellow receives advanced specialized training through guided readings, shadowing all disciplines in the multidisciplinary team, co-therapy with other disciplines, supervised assessment and clinical activity (both individual and group), active clinical research in the area of pediatric pain, and presentations targeting clinical work, clinical knowledge, and clinical research.
+Minor rotations in related fields (e.g., inpatient C/L, sleep medicine, biofeedback) are also available.
+The fellow receives advanced specialized training through guided readings, shadowing all disciplines, co-therapy with other disciplines, and supervised assessment and clinical activity.
+Fellows are also welcome to observe other medical procedures and therapeutic interventions to supplement their learning.

 The mission of the Center for Pediatric Behavioral Health is to provide clinical care to patients and families using empirically-supported diagnostic and treatment techniques, implemented with caring and respect.
 We provide a range of specialized psychological evaluation and treatment services to individuals from infancy through young adulthood, coordinating care with other specialists and professionals to best meet the needs of each child and family.